 As you begin to study Christian Science, you soon realize that the corporeal Jesus is not coming back to earth.
 But this is not a great disappointment to you.
 He does not need to come back.

 Needless to say, these are incredible claims and they deserve a closer look.
-For example, Mrs. Eddy states that 1866, 1867 or perhaps even 1875 was the date of the Second Coming.
+For example, Mrs. Eddy states that 1866, 1867 or perhaps even 1875 were the dates of the Second Coming.
 Which date was it?
 Why was she unable to make up her mind on such a crucial issue?
 Wouldn’t a true prophet of God speak definitively about something as important as that?
-Yet, a bigger problem for her concerns the words of Jesus.
-He said on more than one occasion that “of that day and hour no one knows . . . it is not for you to know times or epochs which the Father has fixed by His own authority” (Matthew 24:36; Acts 1:7, NASB).
+Yet, a bigger problem for her concerns the words directly from Jesus.
+Speaking about His Second Advent, He said on more than one occasion that “of that day and hour no one knows . . . it is not for you to know times or epochs which the Father has fixed by His own authority” (Matthew 24:36; Acts 1:7, NASB).

 Furthermore, what does she mean by the term “Daniel’s dates,” and which expositor of “Daniel’s dates” is she talking about?
 It is one thing to use impressive phrases like “it is authentically said,” and quite another to produce any substantial predictions from the book of Daniel that the advent of Christian Science would be in 1866, 1867, 1875, or at any other point in time!
 Throughout church history, no biblical scholar of worthy reputation has ever found even a clue of such an advent in the book of Daniel—the reason being that it is not in Daniel to begin with.
 References to the Second Advent of Jesus Christ can be found there, but not references the advent of Christian Science.